7. Looping and Counting¶

 Note that a string is a substring of itself, and the empty string is a substring of any other string.
 (Also note that computer scientists like to think about these edge cases quite carefully!)

-The Accumulator Pattern with Strings
+The Accumulator Pattern with Strings¶

-Let’s work through a more complex string looping example.
-Combining the in operator with string concatenation using + and the accumulator pattern, we can write a function that removes all the vowels from a string and returns a new string consisting of only the non-vowel characters.
+and the accumulator pattern, we can write a function that removes all the vowels from a string and returns a new string consisting of only the non-vowel characters.

 The idea is to start with a string and iterate over each character, checking to see if the character is a vowel.
 As we process the characters, we will build up a new string consisting of only the non-vowel characters.
 To do this, we use the accumulator pattern which allows us to keep a “running total”.
 But in this case we are not accumulating a numeric total.
 Instead we are accumulating the non-vowel characters onto a string.

-Line 5 uses the not in operator to check whether the current character is not in the string vowels.
-Look carefully at line 6 in the above program (no_vowels = no_vowels + each_char).
+).
 We will do this for every character that is not a vowel.
 This should look very familiar.
 As we were describing earlier, it is an example of the accumulator pattern, this time using a string to “accumulate” the final result.
-In other words it says that the new value of no_vowels will be the old value of no_vowels concatenated with the value of each_char.
-Thus, we are building the result string character by character.
+In other words it says that the new value of no_vowels

-Take a close look also at the initialization of no_vowels.
+.
 We start with an empty string and then begin adding new characters to the end.
 Otherwise we would get an error at line 6 if we tried to use the variable before initializing it.

 Step through the function using codelens to see the accumulator variable grow.

 Let’s look at another example of the accumulator pattern, but this one does calculate a numeric value.
-The following program counts the number of times a particular letter, char, appears in a string.
+The following program counts the number of times a particular letter, char

 Check your understanding